The Fighter Collection

 The Fighter Collection is a private operator of airworthy vintage military aircraft or warbirds.
 It is based in the United Kingdom at Duxford Aerodrome in Cambridgeshire, an airfield that is owned by the Imperial War Museum and is also the site of the Imperial War Museum Duxford.
-It is registered as a private limited company.
+The Fighter Collection is registered as a private limited company.

 The Fighter Collection was founded by Stephen Grey, a businessman and former RAF pilot who was actively involved with the company until his retirement in 2013.
 The company is now owned by his son, Nick Grey.
 The aircraft are stored and maintained in Hangar 2 at Duxford Aerodrome; the hangar is accessible to visitors of the Imperial War Museum.